mesosphere/d2iq-engineering-blog/content/posts/azure-windows-worker/index.md

 date: 2023-03-22T12:00:00+01:00
 featured: false
 tags: ["Azure", "Kubernetes", "DKP", "Windows"]
-excerpt: "Learn how to add Windows worker node pool to Azure based DKP cluster"
+excerpt: "Learn how to add a Windows worker node pool to an Azure-based DKP cluster"
 feature_image: feature.png
 ---

 ## What is DKP?

 The D2iQ Kubernetes Platform (DKP) makes your operational life easier.
 Instead of wasting time researching the CNCF landscape for the right tools to solve your enterprise requirements, and struggling with the implementation and lifecycle, you can use a fully curated, integrated, and supported Day 2 ready, out-of-the-box platform.
-DKP supported CAPI infrastructures provide an easy to use infrastructure-as-code approach that eliminates the headaches around the complexity of the development and lifecycle challenges of Kubernetes.
+DKP-supported CAPI infrastructures provide an easy to use infrastructure-as-code approach that eliminates the headaches around the complexity of the development and lifecycle challenges of Kubernetes.
 DKP supports the following infrastructure providers out of the box:

 * [AKS][capz]
 * [AWS][capa]